jo-ruether/led_table/README.md

-**In this repository you find the software running our self-build LED table.**
+**In this repository you find the software running our self-built LED table.**

 1. [Features](#features)
 2. [Project description](#project-description)